The teeth that occur in human beings are:

 i.
 This hormone stimulates gastrointestinal motility and pancreatic endocrine function.

 ii.
-This hormone stimulates release of bile from gall bladder.
+This hormone stimulates the release of bile from the gall bladder.

 All are digestive glands except :

 The accessory digestive glands include the salivary glands, the liver (with gall bladder) and the pancreas.